pirsch-analytics/blog/maglr.md

 For our first article, we talked to Berry about his Pirsch integration into [Maglr](https://www.maglr.com/en).

 > Hi, Berry!
-Could you please give us a brief introduction to yourself and Maglr?
+Please introduce yourself and tell us about Maglr.

 My name is Berry van Elk, CEO of Maglr.com.
 We are a Dutch Saas platform that helps organizations worldwide share online stories with a better reading experience.
 Anyone without technical know-how is able to design and publish interactive stories via our design platform.
 Think of magazines, reports, presentations, infographics, or product brochures.